What Should Be

 The Flounder House

-Anyone who has explored the neighborhoods of St. Louis knows that its urban fabric contains immense charm, largely due to a proliferation of high quality historic buildings and interspersed mid-century Continue reading →
+Anyone who has explored the neighborhoods of St. Louis knows that its urban fabric contains immense charm, largely due to Continue reading →

 De Tonty

 What’s there… A really big hole.
-A fairly astonishing scene from the high vantage of eastbound I-44, to be sure, and it’s a wonder that an expectedly intact neighborhood like Continue reading →
+A fairly astonishing scene from the high vantage of eastbound I-44, to be sure, Continue reading →

 Design Concept?

 IS ST LOUIS READY FOR CONCEPTUAL ARCHITECTURE?
 (Note: All images are copyrighted by SPACE Architecture and Design.)
-A bit of background to provide context for the question raised above, Continue reading →
+A bit Continue reading →

 A River Aquarium and BRT Stop

-With the procurement of the acreage south of the St. Louis Zoo across I-64 where the Forest Park Hospital currently sits, the zoo now has an excellent opportunity to Continue reading →
+With the procurement of the acreage south of the St. Louis Zoo across I-64 where the Forest Park Hospital Continue reading →

 Zoo South Campus #2

-CHAIR (The Campus for Human and Animal Interaction Research) With the acquisition of the old Forest Park Hospital site, the St. Louis Zoo has transitioned from seclusion in Forest Park Continue reading →
+CHAIR (The Campus for Human and Animal Interaction Research) With the acquisition of the old Forest Park Hospital site, the Continue reading →

 Pruitt-Igoe Now

-(project by: Christina Clagett, Jeremy Clagett, John Wimmer) The following is the What Should Be entry for Pruitt-Igoe Now, a recent design competition aimed at generating ideas for the infamous site.
-What Continue reading →
+(project by: Christina Clagett, Jeremy Clagett, John Wimmer) The following is the What Should Be entry for Pruitt-Igoe Now, a recent design Continue reading →

 Zoo South Campus- #1

-This is the first in a short series of ideas to be posted that focus on the St. Louis Zoo’s potential new expansion zone at the former site of the Continue reading →
+This is the first in a short series of ideas to be posted that focus on the St. Louis Zoo’s Continue reading →

 Pevely + SLU Healthcare

 Much has been said about the need to construct a new healthcare facility in midtown.
-And much has been said about the need to preserve the Pevely and the urban Continue reading →
+And much has been said Continue reading →

 Mercantile Library

-Arguably the brightest part of post-recession downtown St. Louis is the progress of the Mercantile Exchange: specifically the redevelopment of STL Center and the Laurel, and the demolition of the Continue reading →
+Arguably the brightest part of post-recession downtown St. Louis is the progress of the Mercantile Exchange: specifically the redevelopment of Continue reading →

 Post navigation